Exploring Excellence: A Guide to Cornell University

 On the Ithaca campus of Cornell University alone have students coming from more than 120 countries to choose from among 4,000 courses offered by various undergraduate, graduate, and professional schools.

 Cornell University gives freedom to study what interests you.
-There endless career options for students various undergraduate, postgraduate, diplomas and certificates courses are offered in the following major colleges:
+There are endless career options for students various undergraduate, postgraduate, diplomas, and certificate courses are offered in the following major colleges: